tiendu/tiendu.github.io/src/content/blog/2025-08-17-statistics-made-practical.md

 ## Accuracy Can Be Almost Useless

-Suppose A platform has one catastrophic job failure for every 1,000 jobs.
+Suppose a platform has one catastrophic job failure for every 1,000 jobs.

 A model predicts: